The Relation Between Integration and Differentiation - Part 2

 We return now to a further study of the relationship between integration and differentiation.
 First we discuss some notation introduced by Leibniz.

-We have defined a primitive P of a functionfto be any function for which P’(x) =f(x).
-Iff is continuous on an interval, one primitive is given by a formula of the form
+If is continuous on an interval, one primitive is given by a formula of the form

-is considered to be merely an alternative way of writing P’(x) =f(x).
 For example, since the derivative of the sine is the cosine, we may write

-Similarly, since the derivative of xn + 1/(n + 1) is xn, we may write
+Similarly, since the derivative of $\frac{x^{n+1}}{n+1}$ is $x^n$, we may write

 for any rational power n ≠ - 1.
 The symbol C represents an arbitrary constant so each of Equations (5.13) and (5.14) is really a statement about a whole set of functions.

-.
+Despite similarity in appearance, the symbol $\int f(x) dx$ is conceptually distinct from the integration symbol $\int \limits_a^b f(x) \ dx$.
 The symbols originate from two entirely different processes-differentiation and integration.
 Since, however, the two processes are related by the fundamental theorems of calculus, there are corresponding relationships between the two symbols.

-as representing some indefinite integral of f, plus a constant.
+This means that we can think of the symbol $\int f(x) \ dx$ as representing some indefinite integral of $f$, plus a constant.

-The second fundamental theorem tells us that for any primitive P off and for any constant C, we have
+The second fundamental theorem tells us that for any primitive $P$ off and for any constant $C$, we have

-, this formula may be written in the form
+If we replace $P(x) + C$ by $\int f(x) \ dx$, this formula may be written in the form

 The two formulas in (5.15) and (5.16) may be thought of as symbolic expressions of the first and second fundamental theorems of calculus.

-, the latter is called a dejnite integral.
+Because of long historical usage, many calculus textbooks refer to the symbol $\int f(x) \ dx$ as an "indefinite integral" rather than as a primitive or an anti-derivative.
+This is justified, in part, by Equation (5.15), which tells us that the symbol $\int f(x) dx$ is, apart from an additive constant $C$, an indefinite integral off.
+For the same reason, many handbooks of mathematical tables contain extensive lists of formulas labeled “tables of indefinite integrals” which, in reality, are tables of primitives.
+To distinguish the symbol $\int f(x) \ dx$ from $\int \limits_a^b f(x) \ dx$, the latter is called a dejnite integral.
 Since the second fundamental theorem reduces the problem of integration to that of finding a primitive, the term “technique of integration” is used to refer to any systematic method for finding primitives.
 This terminology is widely used in the mathematical literature, and it Will be adopted also in this book.
-Thus, for example, when one is asked to “integrate”
+Thus, for example, when one is asked to "integrate" $\int f(x) \ dx$, it is to be understood that what is wanted is the most general primitive off.

 5.7 Integration by substitution

-Let Q be a composition of two functions P and g, say Q(x) = P[g(x)] for all x in some interval Z. If we know the derivative of P, say P'(x) =f(x), the chain rule tells us that the derivative of Q is given by the formula Q'(x) = P'[g(x)]g'(x).
-Since P' = f, this states that Q'(x) =f[g(x)]g'(x).
+If we know the derivative of $P$, say $P'(x) = f(x)$, the chain rule tells us that the derivative of $Q$ is given by the formula $Q'(x) = P'[g(x)]g'(x)$.
+Since $P' = f$, this states that $Q'(x) = f[g(x)]g'(x)$.
 In other words,

-(5.17) P'(x) = f(x) implies Q'(x) = f[g(x)]g'(x).
+(5.17) $P'(x) = f(x)$ implies $Q'(x) = f[g(x)]g'(x)$.

 In Leibniz notation, this statement cari be written as follows: If we have the integration formula